CyberDeck/django-allauth-webauthn/docs/configuration.rst

 ``DJANGO_ALLAUTH_WEBAUTHN_LOGIN_ERROR_URL``
 -------------------------------------------

-Set this to a named URL to redirect the user to after a failed two-factor authentication.
+Set this to an URL to redirect the user to after a failed two-factor authentication.

 Default
     :setting:`LOGIN_URL`